OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-44.md

 ## Isaiah 44:27

-who says to the watery deep, ‘Be dry, and I will dry up your streams,’
+who commands the watery deep, ‘Be dry, and I will dry up your streams,’

 ## Isaiah 44:28

-who says of Cyrus, ‘He is my shepherd and will accomplish all that I please; he will say of Jerusalem, “Let it be rebuilt,” and of the temple, “Let its foundations be laid.”’
+who speaks of Cyrus, ‘He is my shepherd and will accomplish all that I desire; he will say of Jerusalem, “Let it be rebuilt,” and of the temple, “Let its foundations be laid.”’